dotnet/AspNetCore.Docs/aspnetcore/blazor/fundamentals/signalr.md

 Configure the following values for the client:

 * `serverTimeoutInMilliseconds`: The server timeout in milliseconds.
 If this timeout elapses without receiving any messages from the server, the connection is terminated with an error.
-The default timeout value is 30,000 milliseconds (30 seconds).
-The server timeout should be at least double the value assigned to the keep-alive interval (`keepAliveIntervalInMilliseconds`)..
+The default timeout value is 30 seconds.
+The server timeout should be at least double the value assigned to the keep-alive interval (`keepAliveIntervalInMilliseconds`).
 * `keepAliveIntervalInMilliseconds`: Default interval at which to ping the server.
 This setting allows the server to detect hard disconnects, such as when a client unplugs their computer from the network.
 The ping occurs at most as often as the server pings.
 If the server pings every five seconds, assigning a value lower than `5000` (5 seconds) pings every five seconds.
-The default value is 15,000 milliseconds (15 seconds).
+The default value is 15 seconds.
 The keep-alive interval should be less than or equal to half the value assigned to the server timeout (`serverTimeoutInMilliseconds`).

 The following example for either `Pages/_Host.cshtml` (Blazor Server) or `wwwroot/index.html` (Blazor WebAssembly) uses default values: